Fragrant-Hot Ground Chilies (Sichuan Chili Flakes, Xiang La La Jiao Mian, 香辣辣椒面)

 Note that we previously called these Chili Flakes in keeping with American terminology, but have reverted to Ground Chilies as a more appropriate name.
 These should be used anytime a recipe calls for Sichuan chili flakes, including all the recipes on our blog.

 See The Mala Market recipe for easy Sichuan chili oil.

 Our ground chilies contain no additives or preservatives.
 Store in a cool, dark place or, for longer term, in the freezer.

 Source: Chilies grown in Guizhou Province and processed in Chengdu, Sichuan

-Ingredients: chilies, vegetable oil
+Ingredients: chilies, rapeseed oil

 Size: 7 ounces (200 grams); 2 cups by volume